canadaluke888/TTB/README.md

 ### Table Builder
 - **Building a new table:** In the main menu, enter the `table builder` command.
 Enter a name for the table.
 From here you can add data to the table.
 Remember that the first column added is going to be the heading row each row.
-- **Adding a column:** Enter the `add column` command and then enter the name for the heading.
+- **Adding a column:** Enter the `add column` command.
+Enter the name for the column.
+Specify the data type for the column.
+- **Changing the data type for a column:** Enter the `change type` command.
+Enter the name of the column that you want to change the data type for.
 - **Adding a row:** Enter the `add row` command and the program will walk through each heading allowing you to enter data for each cell.
+Be sure to enter the correct data type that you specified for the column.
 - **Removing a column:** Enter the `remove column` command.
 Enter the column name.
 - **Removing a row:** Enter the `remove row` command.
 Enter the row index.
 - **Editing a cell:** Enter the `edit cell` command.
-Enter the row index.
-Enter the column name.
-Enter the new data that you want in the cell.
+Enter the index for the cell that is dislpayed on the screen.
+For example, if you wanted to edit the second row of the second column, you would enter '2,2'.
+After entering the index for the cell, you can then enter the new information that you want in the cell.
 - **Printing the table:** Enter the `print table` command.
 - **Loading data from a CSV file:** Enter the `load csv` command.
 Enter the path to the CSV file.
 - **Loading more than one CSV file:** Enter the `load csv batch` command.
 Enter the path to the directory that contains the CSV files.
 Specifiy if you want to add the CSV files in the subdirectories.